FirelyTeam/firely-docs/vonk/facade/facadestart.rst

    #.
 Then remove the App.Run statement.

-   [If you leave App.Run in there, you'll get a horrible exception on the first start.
-VonkToHttp should respond nicely to the httpResponse already provided by some middleware]

    #.
 Now you can run the project again, it should start without errors, and the log should look like this:

         .. image:: ./images/FirstVonkRun_Log.PNG